felicienfrancois/docker-flow-proxy-greenlock/README.md

-# docker-greenlock
+# docker-flow-proxy-greenlock

 Configurable docker image to generate letsencrypt certificates with [Greenlock](https://git.coolaj86.com/coolaj86/greenlock.js)

-Designed to work with [Docker-flow-proxy](https://proxy.dockerflow.com/) as a dropin replacement for for [https://github.com/n1b0r/docker-flow-proxy-letsencrypt](https://github.com/n1b0r/docker-flow-proxy-letsencrypt)
+Designed to work with [Docker-flow-proxy](https://proxy.dockerflow.com/) as a dropin replacement for [https://github.com/n1b0r/docker-flow-proxy-letsencrypt](https://github.com/n1b0r/docker-flow-proxy-letsencrypt)

 Current status: *FUNCTIONAL BUT NOT YET TESTED ENOUGH TO BE SUITABLE FOR PRODUCTION*